peternordel/Phase-1-Lectures/README.md

   - [ ] Create new data using a form
   - [ ] Prevent the browser from refreshing with .preventDefault
   - [ ] Render data to the dom with optimistic rendering

+## Static vs. Dynamic Websites
+Static website appear the same for every user, and only changes when a developer changes the souce files Static websites are usally built with HTML, CSS, and without a database Dynamic websites contain interactive, continually changing elements Dynamic websites usually use client side and serve side programming languages to create interacitve pages

 ## Events